Xilinx/Alveo-Cards/master/management-specification/_sources/fpga-firmware-update.rst.txt

 FPGA Flash Update Commands
 --------------------------

-In the Alveo™ U30, the satellite controller (SC) supports an out-of-band method of FPGA flash image upgrade.
-Optionally, Server BMC shall initiate and perform the upgrade process by sending the I2C commands to the satellite controller firmware.
-The out-of-band FPGA FW update is supported at I2C address 0x65 (0xCA in 8-bit).
+In the Alveo™ U30 Hyperscaler only SKU, the satellite controller (SC) firmware supports an out-of-band method of FPGA flash image update, read-back and authentication.
+Server BMC shall initiate and perform all these operations by sending the I2C commands to the SC.
+FPGA flash operation commands are supported at I2C address 0x65 (0xCA in 8-bit).
 Currently, Satellite Controller supports only 100 KHz I2C speed for all the FPGA flash update commands mentioned in this section.

 **Note:** The satellite controller will perform I2C clock-stretching, wherever applicable, to perform the requested actions.